allegroai/clearml-docs/docs/fundamentals/hpo.md

 slow and tedious.
 Luckily, **hyperparameter optimization** can be automated and boosted using **ClearML**'s `HyperParameterOptimizer` class.

-## What does ClearML's `HyperParameterOptimizer` do?
+## ClearML's HyperParameter Optimization

+ClearML provides the `HyperParameterOptimizer` class which takes care of the entire optimization process for users in with a simple interface.

 The `HyperParameterOptimizer` class does the following:
-* Clones the base experiment that needs to be optimized
+* Clones a base experiment that needs to be optimized.
-* Changes arguments based on an optimizer strategy that is specified
+* Changes arguments based on the specified optimizer strategy.
 * Tries to minimize / maximize defined objectives.